DrAnaconda/LootScannerExAPIPluginHacked/Readme.md

 ## Analysis history

-1. Original is `LootScanner.dll`
+1. The original is `LootScanner.dll`
-2. Two different obfuscators was applied (already was hacked)?
+2. Two different obfuscators were applied (already hacked?).
-3. Was found certificate pinning method which always returns true and doesn't called to somewhere (hacked before?)
+3. A certificate pinning method was found that always returns true and isn't called anywhere (previously hacked?).
-4. Current license handling is: Duration of key + machine id + AES
+4. Current license handling includes: Duration of key + machine ID + AES.
-5. Applied anti-tamper.
-In case change of code it will crash silently
+5. Anti-tamper applied.
+If code changes, it will crash silently.
-6. Good obfuscator was applied.
+6. A robust obfuscator was used.
 Automated tools failed to deobfuscate.

-## Reverse history
+## Reverse Engineering History

 ### Manual analysis with debugging ✅

-1. Retrieved encryption key for activation key decryption
+1. Retrieved the encryption key for activation key decryption.
-2. Retrieved pattern of content of activation key: `---Days:(\d+) --- Y:(\d+) --- M:(\d+) --- D:(\d+) --- Machine:(.+)`
+2. Retrieved the pattern of the content of the activation key: `---Days:(\d+) --- Y:(\d+) --- M:(\d+) --- D:(\d+) --- Machine:(.+)`

-Result: success.
-Based on analysis keygen was written.
-Original was not changed.
+Result: Successful.
+Based on the analysis, a keygen was written.
+The original was not altered.

 ### Aggressive codebase change ❌

-1. Change method `GetCryptoToken` to always return same string
+1. Changed the method `GetCryptoToken` to always return the same string
-2. Change field `CryptoTokenValid` to always return same string
+2. Changed the field `CryptoTokenValid` to always return the same string

-Result: failed.
-Unable to found anti tamper.
-Application crashes silently.
-I think stack overflow exception being raised.
+Result: Failed.
+Unable to locate anti-tamper.
+The application crashes silently; I suspect a stack overflow exception is being raised.